MostBasedCase/BPSRModuleOptimizer/README.md

 - 3 Four Modules types means:
   - 4 regions region selects that are consistent
   - save them and click button for which you are snapping
-- 4 Automate capture and cursor movement (Like left click a module and it automatically does everything)
+- 4 Automate cursor movement

 ## Tech